 Most people play games several times a week – least often on gaming consoles, and most often on mobile devices.
 On most devices, logic games are the most popular genre.
 On consoles, however, racing games take the cake.
 The most commonly chosen console is PlayStation, followed by the Xbox, and some of the most popular games among Polish gamers have been FIFA, The Witcher, Grand Theft Auto, and Call of Duty.

 An important segment of the gaming market is eSports – competitive video gaming, usually in the form of organized competitions between professional players.
 Poland has embraced eSports, as can be seen in the segment’s steadily growing revenue and viewership.
 Leading eSports players are very dedicated and can make a full-time earning from gaming.
 There are multiple Polish eSports tournaments with increasing prize pools.

 Most eSports fans watch gaming streams more frequently than the general gaming community – nearly half of them watch streams every day.
 They are also much more involved in social gaming and almost always use a PC to play.
 For general gamers, YouTube Live is the most popular platform for watching streams, whereas for eSports fans Twitch wins by a long mile.
 Because of the dedicated character of the eSports community, this segment has great potential for marketing.
-A 2018 survey found that tournament viewers most frequently recalled eSports advertising by brands like Red Bull and Coca-Cola – a smart choice to target a demographic with a common habit of consuming soft drinks while gaming.
+A 2020 survey found that tournament viewers most frequently recalled eSports advertising by brands like Intel and Red Bull – the latter being a smart choice to target a demographic with a common habit of consuming soft drinks while gaming.